REDWOOD LOGIN

 Regional ecosystems provide numerous benefits to supply chains.
 The following three benefits are some of the main reasons why supply chain managers have shifted their focus from primarily global supply chain strategies to more domestic ones.

-Having everything in one relatively confined region is much easier to manage than dealing with various parts of your supply chain spread out across the world, making this one of the most intuitive benefits of a regional supply chain.
+Having everything in one relatively confined region is much easier to manage than navigating the complexity of global trade, making this one of the most intuitive benefits of a regional supply chain.
 Decreased complexity also provides supply chain managers with extra time which can be devoted to improving processes rather than triaging situations that develop across a complex global system.

 When goods only need to travel a few miles, or even a few hundred miles, the environmental impact is significantly lower than when said goods have to travel thousands of miles from other countries.
 Maintaining a regional ecosystem means that supply chains produce generally fewer carbon emissions than they would if they focused on more international trade.
 Having said this, this statement does not always hold true and depends on the situation.